D-STAR

 Getting Started

-You can use your new D-STAR radio for communication over the D-STAR network with our registering.
-However to use a dongle, DVAP and control the gateway - you must register.
-If you are considering a D-STAR radio go ahead and complete your registration.
-This link will provide you
+You can use your new D-STAR radio for communication over the D-STAR network with out registering.
+However, to use a dongle, DVAP and control the gateway - you must register.
+If you are considering purchasing a D-STAR radio, go ahead and complete your registration.

 To register your call sign with the D-STAR network go to D-Star-registration.
 You should only register on one site - multipliable registrations can create problems.